 By establishing paternity, this will not only ensure that a child receives financial support from both parents, but it will allow both the mother and the father to have an ongoing relationship with the child.
 In addition, it will ensure that parents will be able to access the child's family medical history, and it will establish inheritance rights and other benefits for the child.

 Our attorneys have more than 200 years of combined experience.
 If you want your child to be a part of your life, contact our Chicago metro area family law and parentage lawyers at 630-932-9100.

 We offer services for nearly all family law matters.
-At Mevorah Law Offices LLC, our other practice areas include divorce, property and asset division, child support, allocation of parental responsibilities (child custody), post-decree modifications, adoption, dissolution of arranged marriages, and pre- and post-nuptial agreements.
+At Mevorah & Giglio Law Offices, our other practice areas include divorce, property and asset division, child support, allocation of parental responsibilities (child custody), post-decree modifications, adoption, dissolution of arranged marriages, and pre- and post-nuptial agreements.
 Call for a free initial consultation.
-We offer evening and weekend hours and five convenient locations including Lombard, Bloomingdale, St. Charles, Naperville and Chicago.
+We offer evening and weekend hours and 5 convenient locations including Lombard, St. Charles, Bloomingdale, Naperville and Chicago.